box/box-python-sdk/docs/usage/ai.md

 Get AI agent default configuration
 ------------------------

 To get an AI agent default configuration call the [`client.get_ai_agent_default_config(mode, language, model)`][get-ai-agent-default] method.
-The `mode` parameter filtering the agent configuration to return.
-It could be either `ask` or `text_gen`.
-The `language` parameter determines the ISO language code to return the agent config for.
-If the language is not supported the default agent config is returned.
-The `model` parameter determines the model to return the default agent config for.
+The `mode` parameter filters the agent configuration to be returned.
+It can be either `ask` or `text_gen`.
+The `language` parameter specifies the ISO language code to return the agent config for.
+If the language is not supported, the default agent configuration is returned.
+The `model` parameter specifies the model for which the default agent configuration should be returned.

 <!-- sample get_ai_agent_default -->
 ```python